-While there are certainly advantages to extending credit, there are also some possible problems that can arise with this practice.
+While there are certainly advantages to extending credit to customers, there are also some possible problems that can arise with this practice.
 These include:

-These are some of the problems that can come up when you extend credit.
+These are some of the problems that can come up when you extend credit to customers.
 However, this should not discourage you from initiating the practice.
 There are pros and cons to every business decision.
 If you take the right precautions and establish transparent and responsible measures, you can minimize the problems and enjoy the benefits of extending credit.

 How to Extend Credit the Right Way

-Now let’s look at some tips on how to enjoy the benefits of extending credit while avoiding the downside.
+Now let’s look at some tips on how to enjoy the benefits of extending credit to your customers while avoiding the downside.